kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-technologies/02-technologies-part-2.md

 // more code
 ```

-* Each of our testimonials is a different height
+* Each of our technologies is a different height

 ![different heights](https://i.imgur.com/pci8PHx.png)